kyma-project/hydroform/parallel-install/README.md

 ## Overview

-The `parallel-install` library allows you to install and uninstall Kyma on the already existing clusters.
+The `parallel-install` library can install and uninstall Kyma on the already existing clusters.
-The library can runs several concurrent workers (configurable).
-This feature significantly reduces installation time.
+The library allows you to configure several concurrent workers.
+This feature significantly reduces the time of the operation.
-Remember that concurrent installation works only if the components (Helm releases) are independent of each other.
+Remember that concurrent processing works only if the components (Helm Releases) are independent of each other.

 ## Usage